 - Your EGR, which recirculates exhaust gas back into the intake manifold (pre-turbo), could be getting clogged with soot from the diesel.
 It does happen.
 It could also have some water droplets (not good).
 Disconnect the EGR and inspect inside for excessive soot, and clean it out.

 - You may need to update your computer software for the car at the dealer, if available.
 The software the engine uses regulates the EGR valves opening and closing.
 VW knows it is not perfect software, and small gaps appear as valves open and close.
 In some cases, when new software was downloaded, the hiccup went away, in other cases, the update did nothing.

-The slight hiccup is mostly likely one or all of the three above.
-The hiccup is not usually a serious issue and is more of a nuisance.
-Drivers with a DSG tranny in the low gears may have it also, but in that case it is simply due to the split-second timing between gears.
+The slight hiccup is mostly likely one or all of the above.
+It is not usually a serious issue but is more of a nuisance.
+Drivers with a DSG tranny in the low gears may have it also, but in that case, it is simply due to the split-second timing between gears.
 Diesel engines are different than gas engines.